PaulBryden/ROVER/README.md

 Here is the directory structure of the repo:

+- docs contains all code documentation
-- reqs contains requirements documents
+- docs/reqs contains requirements documents
+- docs/uml contains UML diagrams
+- admin contains administration documents such as the Gantt chart
-- notes contains copies of notes taken during meetings
+- admin/notes contains copies of notes taken during meetings
-- comms contains the most up-to-date version of the Arduino Comms library
-- documentation contains UML diagrams etc.
-- mpq contains dev code for message passing and queueing
-- resources.docx contains all of the links Paul puts on Facebook
+- admin/resources.docx contains all of the links Paul puts on Facebook
+- arduino contains the most up-to-date version of the Arduino libraries and sketches

+In order to work on Arduino code in the Arduino IDE, you should set the arduino directory as your sketchbook directory in the IDE preferences.
+Otherwise you will not be able to #include the library files.

 Up-to-date version of the Gantt chart can be found here: https://app.ganttpro.com/shared/token/63cc6f406f1354dc090faf8d852b37b043d804f53dbf99441e7f3a6c9c081e6f